In 1995 I obtained my PhD from Leiden University (Cum Laude). I have worked at the Johns Hopkins University and at

 Harvard University before

 becoming a full professor at the Kapteyn Astronomical Institute (University of Groningen).
-In my theoretical work I study the first stars and black holes, quantum gravity and space-time topology, active galaxies, dark energy, formation of planets, astrobiology, the interstellar medium.
+In my theoretical work I study the first stars and black holes, quantum gravity, wormholes and space-time topology, active galaxies, dark energy, formation of planets, astrobiology, the interstellar medium.

 Combined, the papers below form the heart of my quantum space-time theory.
-In it, loop topology and information take central stage, and both express Nature's quantum measurement uncertainty: It takes one to know one.
-So topological fluctuations on the Planck scale take the form of multiple copies of any homeomorphically distinct path through quantum space-time.
-Or as a short poem: Uncertainty causes path multiplicity; matter follows and creates its own hollows.
+In it, loop topology and information take central stage, and both express Nature's quantum measurement uncertainty.
+As a short poem: Uncertainty causes path multiplicity; matter follows and creates its own hollows.

 Paper 1: read here how the number of black holes determines the cosmological ''constant''.

 Paper 2: read here how space-time topology determines particle physics.

 Paper 3: read here how Einstein gravity can be derived from space-time topology.

 Paper 4: read here how Einstein's elevator/rocket experiment requires information.